R.R.O. 1990, Reg. 730: GENERALSkip to content

 11. (1) Where an inspector seizes, removes or detains any livestock medicine under clause 3 (5) (c) of the Act, the inspector shall,

-(a) attach thereto a tag bearing a serial number and the words “Ont.
-Detained”;
+(a) attach a tag to the livestock medicine bearing a serial number and the words “Ont.
+Detained/Retenu en Ont.”;

 (b) forthwith thereafter notify the owner or the person who had possession thereof in writing of,